 Using Movement to Practice Number Writing

-- Sky-writing (“write” the number in the air with your finger”)
+• Sky-writing (“write” the number in the air with your finger”)

-- Desk writing (trace the number on your desk with dry-erase marker or even use shaving cream)
+• Desk writing (trace the number on your desk with dry-erase marker or even use shaving cream)

-- Tracing over the number poem sheets with highlighter, crayon, pencil, etc.
+• Tracing over the number poem sheets with highlighter, crayon, pencil, etc.

-- Tracing the number sheets with our fingers.
+• Tracing the number sheets with our fingers.

-- Using sensory materials and fine motor tools, such as tracing with a paintbrush in a tray of colored rice.
+• Using sensory materials and fine motor tools, such as tracing with a paintbrush in a tray of colored rice.

-- Using Boom Cards to practice tracing and forming numbers on the iPad.
+• Using Boom Cards to practice tracing and forming numbers on the iPad.

 Number Practice Printables

-We also use these number pratice printables to help practice number formation in our classroom.
+We also use these number practice printables to help practice number formation in our classroom.
 They are a fun way to practice writing the numbers, and showing them in multiple ways.
 We learn a lot about how to show a number in a ten frame, using counters, and drawing pictures to represent numbers throughout the year.

 These number practice books are always a class favorite!
 They love having their own books all about each number.
 Here’s how we use them:

-Page 1: Focus number
+Page 1: Focus Number

 Have your students say the number, then decorate it with crayons, markers, or colored pencils.
 They can use multiple colors to rainbow write the number, or even decorate it with stickers or glitter.
 The more fun and engaging you can make the learning, the better!